Errol Flynn: Second World War

 In Edge of Darkness (1943), set in Nazi-occupied Norway, Flynn played a Norwegian resistance fighter, a role originally intended for Edward G. Robinson.
 Director Lewis Milestone later recalled, "Flynn kept underrating himself.
 If you wanted to embarrass him, all you had to do was to tell him how great he was in a scene he'd just finished playing: He'd blush like a young girl and muttering 'I'm no actor' would go away somewhere and sit down".
-With a box office gross of $2.3 million in the U.S, it was Warner Bros.' eighth biggest movie of the year.
+With a box office gross of $2.3 million in the U.S., it was Warner Bros.'s eighth-biggest movie of the year.
 In Warners' all-star musical comedy fund-raiser for the Stage Door Canteen, Thank Your Lucky Stars (1943), Flynn sings and dances as a cockney seaman boasting to his pub mates of how he's won the war in "That's What You Jolly Well Get", the only musical number that was ever performed by Flynn on screen.

 Statutory rape charges

 In late 1942, two 17-year-old girls, Betty Hansen and Peggy Satterlee, separately accused Flynn of statutory rape at the Bel Air home of Flynn's friend Frederick McEvoy, and on board Flynn's yacht Sirocco, respectively.
 The scandal received immense press attention.
 Many of Flynn's fans founded organisations to publicly protest the accusation.
-One such group, the American Boys' Club for the Defense of Errol Flynn—ABCDEF—accumulated a substantial membership that included William F. Buckley Jr. The trial took place in late January and early February 1943.
-Flynn's attorney, Jerry Giesler, impugned the accusers' character and morals, and accused them of numerous indiscretions, including affairs with married men and, in Satterlee's case, an abortion (which was illegal at the time).
+One such group, the American Boys' Club for the Defense of Errol Flynn—ABCDEF—accumulated a substantial membership that included William F. Buckley Jr.

+The trial took place in late January and early February 1943.
+Satterlee testified that she had sex twice with Flynn aboard his boat when she was 15 years of age.
+Photographer Peter Stackpole, who joined Flynn's yacht cruise at Catalina Island on assignment for Life magazine, testified that Flynn and Satterlee spent hours together below decks, with the crew staying above, and that Satterlee was angry with Flynn and sullen afterward.
+Flynn denied everything, and blamed Stackpole's photography assignment for the presence of Satterlee on the yacht.
+Flynn's attorney, Jerry Giesler, impugned the accusers' character and morals and accused them of numerous indiscretions, including affairs with married men and, in Satterlee's case, an abortion (which was illegal at the time).
 He noted that the two girls, who said they did not know each other, filed their complaints within days of each other, although the episodes allegedly took place more than a year apart.
 He implied that the girls had cooperated with prosecutors in hopes of avoiding prosecution themselves.

 Flynn was acquitted, but the trial's widespread coverage and lurid overtones permanently damaged his carefully cultivated screen image as an idealised romantic leading player.